mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 The remaining entries in `header.tar[.gz|.xz|.zst]` are then organized in buckets under `headers/xxxx` folders, where `xxxx` are four digits, starting from zero, and corresponding to each element `payloads` inside `header-info`, in order.
+Currently `headers/0000` is supported exclusively.

 The following sub sections define each field under each such bucket.

 #### artifact_depends